 “Most of the donations come from people who know me or know about it,” Hutson says.
 “They know when they give that money, it will all go to the job.
 One hundred percent of the donations go into the outreach.”

-Though donations are scarce, the organization has had property donated recently, and there is someone already lined up to move in the vacant home.
+Though donations are scarce, the organization has had property donated recently, and there is someone already lined up to move into the vacant home.
 So far, the biggest monetary donation has been $1,900, and Hutson says monetary donations are best because he doesn’t have a warehouse to store supplies.